 The Ethics Committee may also refer certain cases for investigation to authorised bodies where it believes a criminal offence may have been committed.
 Serious complaints made against members involving criminal conduct are referred to the police for investigation.

-The Ethics Committee has a role to monitor ethical matters as they appear in the Ethics Register to provide advice on amendments to training and information to members.
+The Ethics Committee has a role to monitor ethical matters as they appear in the Ethics Register.

 There were four formal and five informal complaints made for the reporting period.